agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 I am not so happy about how it looks, but it is a start...

 Besides the problem I already pointed with the KDE plot, I think the circular plots are too small and in consequence the entire plot has to much white space.
-In general there is a lot to improve about this first trace plot.
+In general there is a lot to improve about this first circular trace plot.

 # To-Do: